 This is the only list of herbs you’ll need!
 Learn about the most common cooking herbs to keep in your kitchen, what they taste like, and when to use them in your recipes.

 List of Common Herbs

-This essential list of herbs includes all the best ones you need to know.
-These are the most common ones, and you’ll see them come up in recipes again and again.
+This essential list of herbs includes all the best types you need to know.
+These are the most common herbs, and you’ll see them come up in recipes again and again.

 I’m explaining each one, what it tastes like, where it comes from, fresh vs dried herbs, and how to use it.
 So consider this your ultimate guide to herbs!

 What is an herb?

 Herbs are different parts of a plant (usually the leaves or flowering parts) that are used to add flavor to dishes while cooking.
 They are used either in a fresh or dried form, and are most often sold whole, although sometimes they are chopped or flaked beforehand.
 Herbs can be added at various stages of cooking, or used as a garnish.

 Spices, on the other hand, are similar but are made from other parts of the plant.
 So basically anything that isn’t a leaf (seeds, roots, etc) would be considered a spice instead.

 Cooking herbs are typically available in both fresh and dried forms.
 Fresh herbs are often recommended when cooking, but there are good reasons to use dried herbs too.
 There are a few things to know about each so you can use the best option for your recipes.